RuneBlaze/internode/README.md

 ```

 Weighted ASTRID by support on IQTree aBayes support: output is written to a file
-specified by the full-path `species.tre`
+specified by the path `species.tre`

 ```bash
 wastrid -i gtrees.tre -n 0.333 [-m support] -o species.tre